kyma-incubator/compass/docs/internal/proposals/separate-compass/separate-compass.md

-# Compass as a separate component
+# Compass as a Separate Component

 ## Overview